ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/update_metadata.rst

 Overview
 ^^^^^^^^

-When updating an Indicator, Group, Victim, or Victim Asset, you can use the ``mode`` field to add or remove metadata.
+When updating an Artifact, Case, Indicator, Group, Victim, or Victim Asset, you can use the ``mode`` field to add or remove metadata.
 The ``mode`` field accepts three values, each of which is defined in the following table.

 +----------+-------------------------------------------------------------------------------+
 | Value    | Description                                                                   |